Lachlan Giles: Grappling career

 In 2015, Giles competing at Eddie Bravo Invitational 5 where he came third place after defeating Nathan Orchard and Rani Yahya before losing to Garry Tonon by Armbar.

 In 2017, Giles competed at the World IBJJF Jiu-Jitsu No-Gi Championship where he came third place after being defeated by AJ Agazarm by points in the semi-finals.

 In the 2019 ADCC World Championship, Giles defeated Kaynan Duarte and Patrick Gaudio before being submitted by Gordon Ryan.
-Giles defeated Mahamed Aly by leglock to earn a Bronze medal in the absolute category.
+Giles defeated Mahamed Aly by leglock to earn a bronze medal in the absolute category.
 Giles' achievement was considered notable as he was much smaller than his opponents who came mainly from the Heavyweight divisions and outweighed him by around 20 kg.

 In 2020, Giles made a post on Instagram stating those who have won medals while using PEDs should relinquish those titles.
 Gordon Ryan made a response accusing Giles of using PEDs.
 After some back and forth, Giles challenged Ryan that he would bet $500,000 of his own money against just $5,000 of Ryan's that he would pass a drug test right now.
 Ryan did not respond to the challenge.

 Giles teaches BJJ as well.
-He was the coach of fellow Australian Grappler, Craig Jones who he awarded a Black Belt in 2016.
+He was the coach of fellow Australian grappler, Craig Jones whom he awarded a black belt in 2016.
+He served as the head coach for Team Australasia at the Craig Jones Invitational 2 in 2025.